melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 Alignment to large genomes is a compromise between speed and accuracy.
 Since we usually have (at least) millions of reads, it becomes computationally too expensive to compare reads to one another - instead, high-throughput aligners such as Bowtie align each read individually to the reference genome.

 This is often a problem where indels are present, as the aligner will be reluctant to align a read over an indel without sufficient evidence.
 This can lead to misalignment and to false positive SNVs.
-We can improve the performance of variant callers by carrying out a further step of ‘realignment’ after the initial alignment, considering all the reads at a particular genomic region collectively.
-In particular, this can lead us to realign reads correctly over suspected indels.
+We can improve the performance of variant callers by carrying out a further step of ‘realignment’ after the initial alignment, considering all the reads in a particular genomic region collectively.
+In particular, this can provide enough collective evidence to realign reads correctly over suspected indels.

 Both GATK and FreeBayes will benefit from local realignment around indels.
 Some tools, such as SamTools Mpileup, have alternative methods to deal with possible misalignment around indels.